30 things to do in Bali

 Goa Gajah: probably the easiest temple to visit from Ubud because it is only 5km away.
 It is famous for the carved elephant at the entrance to a cave, although we were more impressed by the temple gardens.

-- Nusa Islands: But they say that they are the perfect combination between adventure, good diving and snorkeling and flippant landscapes.
+- Nusa Islands: the perfect combination between adventure, good diving and snorkeling and flippant landscapes.
 Perfect to spend 3-4 days.
 If you do not have time to go several days, you can always hire a day tour to Nusa Lembongan from Bali.

 What do you think about our selection of 30 things to do in Bali?
 Do you think you can do them all?